swisnl/filament-activitylog/README.md

 if you want to return HTML.
 All parameters are optional in your closure, so omit the parameters you don't need.
 The parameters are matched by name, not by order.
 So feel free to order them differently, but don't change the name.

-Because you get the formatter as a parameter, you can use the formatter recursively.
-If you do this, you convert `$value` to another object and call the formatter again with the new object, using `$formatter->formatAttributeTableValue($newValue, $key, $attributes, $recordClass)`.
+Because you get the builder as a parameter, you can use the values formatters from the builder recursively.
+If you do this, you convert `$value` to another object and call the formatter again with the new object, using `$builder->formatValue($newValue, $key, $attributes, $recordClass)`.
+We do this in the default value formatters for relations.
+The relation value formatter recognizes the relation from the foreign key and finds the appropriate related model.
+This model is then passed to the builder again, so the builder can format the related model.

 The `FilamentActivitylogAttributeTableFormatter::registerValueFormatter` method accepts a second parameter, which is the priority of the formatter.
 The default priority is 0.
 The higher the priority, the earlier the formatter is called.
 All